qisun2/amplicon/README.md

   * -m	Maximum number of haplotypes per marker in the population.
 Default:1000
   * -a	Minimum minor allele frequency Default:0.01
   * -l	Minimum haplotype length (after removing the primers.
 It must be an integer 1 or larger.)
 Default:50
-  * -d	Whether to merge the duplicate samples.
+  * -d	Whether to merge the duplicate samples (identical names in column 1 of the sample file).
 1: Merge; 0: Do not merge and the duplicated sample will be named <sampleName>__<index starting from 1>.
 Default:1
-  * -e	Correct PCR errors based on allele frequency (only applicable for biparental families).
-0: No correction; 1: Correct error in bi-parental population based on allele read count distribution in the population.
-Default:0, no correction
   * -p	Ploidy, default 2
   * -r	Maximum read count ratio between the two alleles in each sample, default 20
   * -g         Set tag fasta file, so known allele ID will be used.